 The pump-leakage model is the basic model that is used to understand regulation of cell volume through ion transport and in response to changes in external or internal osmotic pressure (Strange, 1993).
-When hypertonic media is introduced, highly membrane permeable water initially rushes out of the cell, causing the cell to shrink in volume.
-The cell then reacts by activating a variety of transport channels, and predominately the Na-K-2Cl cotransporter (NKCC) family (Haas, 1994), to increase ion concentration in the cytoplasm and restore the osmotic gradient (Haas, 1994; Delpire and Gagnon, 2018).
-This process to re-establish cell volume after a hyperosmotic shock is known as a regulatory volume increase (RVI).
+When hypertonic media are introduced, highly membranepermeable water initially rushes out of the cell, causing the cell to shrink in volume.
+The cell then reacts by activating a variety of transport channels, and predominantly the Na-K-2Cl cotransporter (NKCC) family, to increase ion concentration in the cytoplasm and restore the osmotic gradient (Haas, 1994; Delpire and Gagnon, 2018).
+This process to reestablish cell volume after a hyperosmotic shock is known as a regulatory volume increase (RVI).

-The response to osmotic gradients in epithelial tissue is not as well understood as in single cells and, presumably, involves both cell and tissue-scale responses.
+The response to osmotic gradients in epithelial tissue is not as well understood as in single cells, but presumably involves both celland tissue-scale responses.
 In polarized epithelial tissue, tight junctions assemble at the apical surface and create a barrier to prevent the extracellular flow of osmolytes across the epithelial tissue (Günzel and Yu, 2013; Varadarajan et al., 2021).
-Tight junctions prevent "leakiness" in epithelial tissue and are designed to act as barrier between the internal and external cellular environments (Fischbarg, 2010; Tokuda and Yu, 2019).
-The integrity of the tight junction is critical for proper organ function (Lee et al., 2006, 2018; Liu et al., 2012), and the depletion of the tight junction protein zonula occludins-1 (ZO-1) (Odenwald et al., 2018) or the cytoskeletal regulator Rho-associated protein kinase (ROCK) (Walsh et al., 2001) both result in increased tissue permeability.
-Renal epithelium in particular are consistently exposed to changing osmotic conditions as solute concentration passing through the kidney is constantly in flux (Beck et al., 1998).
+Tight junctions prevent "leakiness" in epithelial tissue and are designed to act as a barrier between the internal and external cellular environments (Fischbarg, 2010; Tokuda and Yu, 2019).
+The integrity of the tight junction is critical for proper organ function (Lee et al., 2006; Liu et al., 2012; Lee et al., 2018), and the depletion of either the tight